Bladder control problems: Medicines for urinary symptoms

 How it works

-After menopause, a woman's body produces less estrogen.
-This drop in estrogen may contribute to deterioration of the supportive tissues around the bladder and urethra, weakening the tissues and potentially aggravating stress incontinence.
+After menopause, the body produces less estrogen.
+This drop in estrogen may contribute to weakening of the supportive tissues around the bladder and the tube that allows urine to pass from the body.
+This can contribute to stress incontinence.

-Applying low-dose, topical estrogen in the form of a vaginal cream, an estrogen-containing ring or a patch may help rejuvenate deteriorating tissues in the vagina and urinary tract and relieve some incontinence symptoms.
+Applying low-dose, topical estrogen may help.
+The medication comes in the form of a vaginal cream, ring or patch.
+The estrogen may help restore the tissues in the vagina and urinary tract to relieve some symptoms.

-Combination hormone replacement therapy (estrogen plus progestin) isn't the same as topical estrogen and is no longer used to treat urinary incontinence.
-Oral estrogen replacement also is not the same as topical estrogen, and it might worsen incontinence symptoms.
+Combination hormone therapy isn't the same as topical estrogen and is no longer used to treat urinary incontinence.
+Oral estrogen therapy is pills that you take by mouth.
+It also is not the same as topical estrogen.
+Oral estrogen therapy might make incontinence symptoms worse.

 Side effects